All Episodes

 So I don't know.

-But uh my guess is that the number of drones in each swarm attack will continue to increase, and it might continue to increase for a long time.
+But my guess is that the number of drones in each swarm attack will continue to increase.

-I I feel like that's coming, not too long.
+I feel like that's coming, not too long.

-So they've been covering up, but the phenomenon of covering up uh the US label with a Canadian label is called maple washing, which is pretty good name.
+But the phenomenon of covering up the U.S. label with a Canadian label is called maple washing, which is a pretty good name.

-We maplewashed it.
+We maple-washed it.

 So finally, after years of people like me complaining, why don't you go after the money and at least understand where it's going and how it's being used?